 State police agencies.
-Officers are also available to assist the campus community with medical emergencies, safety escorts,
+Officers are also available to assist the campus community with medical emergencies, safety escorts, vehicle unlocks, disabled vehicles, providing a lost and found repository and conducting safety training.

 We also employ several student employees.
-Student Patrol workers wear a modified uniform, which identifies them as members of the University Safety Office, and work with the event sponsors at dances and other events, providing a security presence and maintaining radio contact with the on duty officer.
+Student Patrol workers wear a modified uniform, which identifies them as members of the University Safety Office, and work with the event sponsors at dances and other events, providing a security presence and maintaining radio contact with the on-duty officer.
 Student Patrol workers also assist with traffic and parking enforcement, securing buildings, and assist with clerical duties within the University Safety Office.